Murders of Chaney, Goodman, and Schwerner: 1967 federal trial

 Trial in the case of United States v.
-Cecil Price, et al., began on October 7, 1967, in the Meridian courtroom of Judge William Harold Cox, the same judge known to be an opponent of the civil rights movement.
+Cecil Price, et al., began on October 7, 1967, in the Meridian courtroom of Judge William Harold Cox.
 A jury of seven white men and five white women was selected.
 Defense attorneys exercised peremptory challenges against all seventeen potential black jurors.
 A white man, who admitted under questioning by Robert Hauberg, the U.S. Attorney for Mississippi, that he had been a member of the KKK "a couple of years ago," was challenged for cause, but Cox denied the challenge.

 The trial was marked by frequent crises.
 Star prosecution witness James Jordan cracked under the pressure of anonymous death threats made against him and had to be hospitalized at one point.
 The jury deadlocked on its decision and Judge Cox employed the "Allen charge" to bring them to resolution.
 Seven defendants, mostly from Lauderdale County, were convicted.
-The convictions in the case represented the first ever convictions in Mississippi for the killing of a civil rights worker.
+The convictions in the case represented the first-ever convictions in Mississippi for the killing of a civil rights worker.

 Those found guilty on October 20, 1967, were Cecil Price, Klan Imperial Wizard Samuel Bowers, Alton Wayne Roberts, Jimmy Snowden, Billy Wayne Posey, Horace Barnette, and Jimmy Arledge.
 Sentences ranged from three to ten years.
 After exhausting their appeals, the seven began serving their sentences in March 1970.
 None served more than six years.
 Sheriff Rainey was among those acquitted.
-Two of the defendants, E.G. Barnett, a candidate for sheriff, and Edgar Ray Killen, a local minister, had been strongly implicated in the murders by witnesses, but the jury came to a deadlock on their charges and the Federal prosecutor decided not to retry them.
+Two of the defendants, E.G. Barnett, a candidate for sheriff, and Edgar Ray Killen, a local minister, had been strongly implicated in the murders by witnesses, but the jury came to a deadlock on their charges and the federal prosecutor decided not to retry them.
 On May 7, 2000, the jury revealed that in the case of Killen, they deadlocked after a lone juror stated she "could never convict a preacher".